mrmoleje/r-markdown-examples/README.md

-This project gives three examples of using R Markdown to create reproducable analysis.
+This project gives an example of using R Markdown to create reproducable analysis.

 To clone this analysis;